jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 For example, muscle cars kept customers away from electric cars with techniques like mass advertising, fancy auto shows, and spectacular chromes plated V8 power!
 Electric vehicles like Tesla's are a new and better tool because they have far fewer parts and can be fueled using renewable energy.
 With a solar roof, player gods can even fuel their own vehicles.

-But because of intense marketing and muscle car culture in general, most Americans didn't (and sometimes still don't) see the majical potential of electric vehicles.
+But because of intense marketing and cultural bias in general, most Americans didn't (and sometimes still don't) see the majical potential of electric vehicles.
 Which is why I call anti-evolution persuasion techniques dark majic.

+Note, this doesn't mean muscle car culture is bad.
+It means the millions of people slogging themselve through bumper to bumper traffic everyday inside 300+ HP cars is silly.
+Instead of solving the underlying problem, a horrible commute, dark majic sugarcoats it with a old tool that might as well be a veil over our eyes.

 Dark majic is the spectacle that surrounds today's Industrial Age tools.
 Soda marketing campaigns and credit card reward programs are easy examples.
 This fake majic is insidious.
 It gives people the joy of learning about technology but doesn't upgrade their cyborgology.
+Dark majic rather sugar coats a bad life with false luxury.
 Like a corrupted rule book, dark majic stalls our society in the game of civilization.

 To destroy the Death Star Stargazer, we have to first remove the dark majic masks antagonists work so hard to put on us.